Why You Need to Begin Modernizing Performance Management

 Waste of Time for Everyone Involved

-Because of how much time traditional performance management took, it often ended up wasting large amounts of time for employees, managers, and HR personnel.
+Because of how much time traditional performance management took, it often wasted large amounts of time for employees, managers, and HR personnel.
 This was especially true because of how little these evaluations achieved.

 Benefits of Modernizing Performance Management